Research

 New projects are always on the way!

-Longitudinal modeling of behavioral inequality
+Longitudinal modeling of educational inequality

 Algorithmic fairness in transfer learning